 A recipient of the NJ Biz Best 50 Women in Business award and Women’s Political Caucus Woman of Achievement award, Ms. Delgado has been acknowledged for her work and community service by the YWCA of Trenton and the Hispanic Bar Association, LUPE Fund and Emerge New Jersey

 Ms. Delgado has served on diverse boards and advisory committees including the Robert Wood Johnson Foundation New Jersey Initiatives Advisory Committee, Greater Trenton Behavioral Health, and the Princeton Area Community Foundation.
-She currently serves on the Board of the LUPE PAC and Oaks Integrated Care.
+She currently serves on the Board of the LUPE PAC.

 Prior to joining PPAG– Princeton Public Affairs Group in 1999, Ms. Delgado held senior executive positions at HIP Health Plan, UMDNJ-University Hospital, and Mercy Health Plan of New Jersey.
 A former policy analyst with the New Jersey State Senate Democratic Office, Ms. Delgado participated on the health transition teams for Governors Corzine and McGreevey and was appointed by Governor Codey to the Board of Trustees of UMDNJ where she served as interim Chairperson to the Board.

 In 2001, she was appointed by the State Democratic Chairman to the Legislative Apportionment Commission.
 Her expertise includes redesign of the original NJ charity care authorizing legislation, scope of practice and licensure of nurse practitioners and physician’s assistants, and negotiation of HCRA (Health Care Reform Act of 1991).